RianQuenlin/Dont-Share-Nazi-Bullshit/.github/ISSUE_TEMPLATE/change-request.md

 ---
 name: Change Request
-about: Create a report to help us improve
+about: Create a report to help improve
 title: ''
 labels: ''
 assignees: ''